-The -std=c++03 provides compatibility with the gcc/g++ compiler on all Oracle Solaris and Oracle Linux platforms.

-With -std=c++03, binary compatibility extends only to shared (dynamic or .so) libraries, not to individual .o files or archive (.a) libraries.
+The g++ binary compatibility options provide compatibility with the gcc/g++ compiler on all Oracle Solaris and Linux platforms.
+This compatibility extends only to shared (dynamic or .so) libraries, not to individual .o files or archive (.a) libraries.
 The gcc headers and libraries used are those provided with the compiler, rather than the version of gcc installed on the system.